The Aura User Guide

 Where are packages stored?

 This directory can grow quite large, but can be cleaned with -Cc.
+You can use aura stats to view the sizes of various Aura-related directories.

 What other filepaths are there?